 Or is it sounds?
 Do giraffes make different sounds?
 Do they have a vocabulary?
 How do they communicate?
-There must be answer.
+There must be answers.
 Somebody has to know.
-Of course, Jeeves!
-I'll ask Jeeves.

-It's not really one of the mysteries of the Universe.
 Giraffes do use sounds to communicate.
-All different kinds of sounds.
-From raucous coughs, to kitten-type mews, (but big-kitten size), to sub-sonics that humans can't hear, giraffes use a variety of different sounds in different situations, and for different purposes.
+All kinds of different sounds.
+From raucous coughs, to kitten-type mews, (but big-kitten size), to sub-sonics, (a level called infra-sound), that humans can't hear, giraffes use a variety of different sounds in different situations, and for different purposes.

-Yes, giraffes do have vocal cords, and the types of documented sounds attributed to them include: grunts, moaning, snoring, bellows, snorts, coughs, and bleats and mews, hissing, whistle-like cries, and flute-like sounds.
+Yes, they do have vocal cords, and the types of documented sounds attributed to them include: grunts, moaning, snoring, bellows, snorts, coughs, bleats and mews, hissing, whistle-like cries, and flute-like sounds.

 Snorts and Grunts